Researching Stand Mixers

 I’ve been a subscriber to Cook’s Illustrated, both online and the magazine, for years.
 I find their product reviews to be helpful, though I don’t always agree with their assessment.
 They reviewed stand mixers back in 2008 and did a thorough job reviewing many mixers including the Hobart N50 and the KitchenAid Pro 600 that I own.
 However, when I looked at their top mixers on sites with actual user reviews, the results did not match up.
 The Cuisinart and Viking models, while available in many local stores, did not review well with actual users, at least when it came to bread making, which was my primary focus.

-As I combed through forums on bread making sites, I kept seeing both the Magic Mill/Electrolux and the Bosch mixers come up again and again.
+As I combed through forums on bread making sites, I kept seeing both the Magic Mill/Electrolux (now Ankarsrum) and the Bosch mixers come up again and again.
 Both mixers had their share of rabid fans who swore by the efficiency of both models.
 There is even a Yahoo! group devoted to these mixers.
-I pored through reviews on Amazon and other sites to see what people thought.
+I read many of the reviews on Amazon and other sites to see what people thought.
 Both had done poorly according to Cook’s Illustrated, but I did not let that alone dissuade me.
 Unfortunately, neither model was available locally.
 If I was going to try one of these, I would have to buy it online and take the chance that it would be the answer I sought.